Trismegiste/WamBundle/README.md

 As I wrote, this is for specific problems where the imperative programming paradigm is irrelevant.
 This is not the only paradigm : Think declarative programming !
 And if you like this and want to go further, look at the Clojure language.

+## I want to fork, can I ?
+Yes you can !
+But don't forget to test new features or changes !
+Today, this library has 421 assertions, it took me a lot of time but it was mandatory before refactoring this to make it as a modern PHP bundle for Symfony2.
+There is still a lot to do : a CLI compiler, a better (abstract) filesystem, updating the metalogic clause known as 'retract', adding features like 'bagof' and 'findall' but don't forget the tests and documentations because I'll never merge a PR for new features if it's not tested and commented.

+## I found a bug, what can I do ?
+ * Fork it with Github !
+ * Write a new test in the class IFoundABugTest to show the bug
+ * Make a Pull Request for the faulty test
+ * I merge the new test
+ * Someone (you, me, anyone) fix it and make a Pull Request for the fix
+ * Eventually I'll refactor IFoundABugTest class to move the test in the right place

+I like TDD for debugging.
+Sometimes it's annoying but it is always for the best, specially accross the net.

 ## Special thanks
  * Johann Sebastian Bach